-Many UNH deparment websites are internally managed.
-The majority of these sites are built and reside on the Drupal open-source content management platform, maintained by UNH Web Solutions.
-For those few sites continuing to use traditional HTML programming, a toolkit will soon be made available for public use.
+Many UNH department websites are internally managed.
+Most of these sites are built and reside on the Drupal open-source content management platform, maintained by UNH Web and Mobile Development.
+For those few sites continuing to use traditional HTML programming, a toolkit is available for public use.

 UNH Social Media

-Social Media Guidelines (UNH policies, etiquette & awareness, safety tips)
+Social Media Guidelines (UNH policies, etiquette and awareness, safety tips)

 Social Media Directory (list of campus departments and groups using social media)